Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertSpaceLongLat`: The label on the combobox item for a longitude, latitude ordered conversion input
 - `convertAddFileTitle`: Title of the file dialog used for adding files to the convert queue
 - `convertSetOutputTitle`: Title of the file dialog used for setting the convert output path
+- `convertSetTempDirectoryTitle`: Title of the file dialog used for setting the convert temporary directory
 - `convertAddNewJob`: Label for button used in convert window to create a blank new job in the convert job list
 - `convertAddFile`: Label for button used in convert window to open a file dialog and add a file to be converted
 - `convertSetOutput`: Label for button used in convert window to open a file dialog and set the destination filepath for the converted file output.